 - right to legally use terms like “Certified Interior Designer”, “Registered Interior Designer” (TX), and in a few cases just “Interior Designer” (on contracts and LOAs for example)

-- right to pull permits in some states
+- right to obtain permits in some states

 - Most, if not all, professional Interior Design organizations have various membership levels – not all levels require the exam or licensure.